Schaumburg Small Business Grants

 - Have a physical location (Brick- and-Mortar) in a Schaumburg commercial area.

-- Be able to demonstrate they experienced a negative impact from COVID-19 based on 2019-2021 gross sales receipts with a decline of at least 20%.
+- Be able to demonstrate they experienced a negative impact from CVID-19 based on 2019 to 2020 or 2020 to 2021 gross sales receipts with a decline of at least 20%.

-- Have been in operation in Schaumburg for at least two years
+- Have been in operation in Schaumburg as of March 1, 2020

 - Not on the Federal Debarred list (System for Award Management (SAM)